Charge Transport at Atomic Scales in 1D-Semiconductors: A Quantum Statistical Model Allowing Rigorous Numerical Studies: Introduction

 Examples of such models are, superexchange (SE), flickering resonance (FR), thermally-activated hopping (TH), diffusion-assisted hopping (DH) \cite{IngEtAl2018}.
-Other computational methods, include density functional theory calculations \cite{yan2010computational} or detailed molecular dynamics simulations \cite{sheu2002charge,sheu2015model}. n contrast, presently there is no unifying theory for long-range biological charge transport akin to the Marcus-Hush theory of electron transfer.
+Other computational methods, include density functional theory calculations \cite{yan2010computational} or detailed molecular dynamics simulations \cite{sheu2002charge,sheu2015model}.
+In contrast, presently there is no unifying theory for long-range biological charge transport akin to the Marcus-Hush theory of electron transfer.
 Present approaches use sequential SE, FR, TH, DH steps, if for each step, the distance between redox centers are sufficiently short for effective tunneling ($\leq 20 \text{\AA}$ ), the energy levels of the redox centers are similar and there is strong coupling between electronic states \cite{BeratanEtAl2015}.
 Long-range charge transport is hypothesized to occur through the formation of bands (e.g. mediated via formation of new bonds or crystalline structures) thus giving rise to electronic states that are delocalized within the entire peptide.
-In this case, it's conceivable to model free (conducting) electrons (or holes) as classical particles moving in continuous bands of delocalized electronic states, possibly leading to Ohm-like characteristics or nonlinear current-voltage as in semi-conductors.
+In this case, it's conceivable to model free (conducting) electrons (or holes) as classical particles moving in continuous bands of delocalized electronic states, possibly leading to Ohm-like characteristics or nonlinear current-voltage as in semiconductors.

 Thus, it is fundamental to develop unifying theories from first principles of quantum mechanics, which can under appropriate thermodynamical limits give rise to Ohm-like laws and as a by-product provide insights about possible mechanisms for long-range biological charge transport.

+Fortunately, in a parallel literature, a community of mathematical physicists (including one of the authors) have been developing novel mathematically rigorous charge transport theories based on many-fermions systems on lattices \cite{OhmVI,Ansta-LDP,brupedraLR,OhmV,OhmIII,Ansta-LDP2} from first principles of quantum mechanics and the 2nd law of thermodynamics.
+These developments, for example, explain experiments showing that quantum effects vanish rapidly and macroscopic laws for charge transport emerge at length scales larger than a few nanometers.
+Specifically, Ohm's law survives for nanowires (silicon - Si doped with phosphorous - P) at 20 nm and even at low temperatures 4.2K) \cite{Ohm-exp, Ohm-exp2}.